CafeOBJ/cafeobj/manual/md/overview.md

 Imports {#intro-imports}
 -------

-\_cafeobj allows for importing and reusing of already defined
+CafeOBJ allows for importing and reusing of already defined
 modules:
 `````
 pr(NAT)